Tyler Perry Reveals He Pays Hairstylists On His Productions $65/Hour; Shemar Moore’s Cornrow Wiglette Couldn’t Be Reached For Comment But THERE’S THIS

 “I swear to you, these are the things I can do: I can run a company, I can build a house, I can go on stage.
 I do all of this stuff.
 I know what I do.
 I don’t know how to do hair.
 I don’t know nothing about it.”

-The busy mogul was seemingly responding to viewers fed up with the wigs on hit BET drama “Sistas” currently on its third season.
+The busy mogul was seemingly responding to viewers fed up with the weary wigs on hit BET drama “Sistas” currently on its third season.

 “I hire people to do hair,” he said.
 “Pay them $65 an hour.
 You heard that right. $65 an hour.
 They work 10 to 12 hours a day to make sure the hair is right.